renanthera/simc-wiki/RaidEvents.md

     ```

 # Pull
   The _pull_ raid event is used to spawn waves of adds sequentially with durations based on their specified health pools being depleted by the simmed character rather than a time period.
-These events are used together with the _DungeonRoute_ fight style to simulate a full dungeon run.
+These events are used together with the `DungeonRoute` fight style to simulate a full dungeon run.

   Specific options are:
   * _pull_ specifies the order of the pull within the sim.
   * _bloodlust_ forces bloodlust to be cast for the pull.
   * _delay_ time period in seconds to approximate travel time to the start of the pull from the end of the previous pull or beginning of the sim for the first pull
-  * _mark_duration_ length in seconds to apply the Thundering Affix Mark of Lightning damage buff before clearing.
-A value from 0 to 15.
   * _enemies_ a string that describes the enemies that make up the pull.
 It should consist of a sequence of enemy specifiers delimited by `|`, each specifier having the format `"name":health[:CreatureType]` with CreatureType being optional, default Humanoid.
+Prepending `BOSS_` to the name will spawn that mob as a boss type actor, with possible implications dependent on class module support.

   ```
     # This example spawns 3 pulls of adds followed by one boss, starting at 20 seconds with 10 seconds between each, with Bloodlust being used on the boss pull.
     raid_events+=/pull,pull=01,bloodlust=0,delay=020,enemies="small_add_1":100000:Elemental|"small_add_2":100000:Elemental|"small_add_3":100000:Elemental|"small_add_4":100000:Elemental|"small_add_5":100000:Elemental
     raid_events+=/pull,pull=02,bloodlust=0,delay=010,enemies="medium_add_1":200000:Beast|"medium_add_2":200000:Beast|"medium_add_3":200000:Demon
     raid_events+=/pull,pull=03,bloodlust=0,delay=010,enemies="big_add":300000:Beast|"medium_add":200000:Dragonkin|"small_add":100000:Abberation
-    raid_events+=/pull,pull=04,bloodlust=1,delay=010,enemies="big_boss":1000000:Giant
+    raid_events+=/pull,pull=04,bloodlust=1,delay=010,enemies="BOSS_angry_giant":1000000:Giant
   ```

-  This event supports the Season 1 M+ Thundering affix by applying Mark of Lightning to players every 70 seconds in combat beginning at 20 seconds into combat.
-The pull option _mark_duration_ controls how long to trigger the debuff before simulating a debuff clear.

 # Buff
   The _buff_ raid event allows you to trigger one or more stacks of a buff.
 If a _duration_ option is set, the buff will be active for the set druation.
 Otherwise, the buff will last for the default duration based on the buff's implementation.